savannahlk/COMM-618/Final_Project.md

-# DCPS salaries struggle against pandemic burdens
+# DCPS salaries attempt to keep teachers in the District
-## Teachers in D.C. earn some of the highest salaries of any major city, yet COVID-19 and district conditions still weigh on retention rates.
+## Teachers in D.C. earn some of the highest salaries of their profession compared to other major cities, yet COVID-19 and district conditions still weigh on retention rates.

 Last May, D.C.
 Public Schools [rolled out a series of new advertisements](https://dcps.dc.gov/release/dc-public-schools-launches-advertisement-campaign-expand-teacher-workforce) recruiting potential educators to what one banner calls “one of the highest paying teacher workforces in the nation!”